USS Enterprise (NCC-1701): Sequel film adjustments, destruction, and return

-Recognizing the plot of Star Trek III: The Search for Spock (1984) was otherwise predictable, producer Harve Bennett decided to have the Enterprise destroyed.
-Though he meant for the event to be kept secret, news leaked.
+Recognizing the plot of Star Trek III: The Search for Spock (1984) was otherwise predictable, producer and screenwriter Harve Bennett decided to have the Enterprise destroyed.
+News of the ship's demise leaked despite Bennett's instance that it kept secret.
 Visual effects supervisor Ken Ralston hated the Enterprise model and reveled in its destruction.
-Rather than damage the large and expensive original model, several less expensive miniatures and modules were created and destroyed.
+Rather than damage the large and expensive model, several less expensive miniatures and modules were created and destroyed.
 One of the destroyed models had been created by Brick Price Movie Miniatures for Star Trek Phase II.

-Ralston had hoped the Enterprises destruction in The Search for Spock would lead to a new Enterprise design for sequels, but the producers of Star Trek IV: The Voyage Home (1986) decided to have the crew assigned to a duplicate of their previous ship.
-It took ILM more than six weeks to restore and repaint the model to appear as the new USS Enterprise, NCC-1701-A. After visiting ILM, Majel Barrett described the model as "gorgeous," and she said some of its details – such as the windows into the arboretum – were not done justice by photographs.
+Ralston hoped the ship's destruction would lead to a redesigned ship for future sequels, but the producers of Star Trek IV: The Voyage Home (1986) decided to have the crew assigned to a new Enterprise that is virtually identical to the previous ship.
+It took ILM more than six weeks to restore and repaint the original model to appear as the new USS Enterprise, NCC-1701-A. After visiting ILM, Majel Barrett described the model as "gorgeous," and she said some of its details – such as the windows into the arboretum – were not done justice by photographs.
+The existing bridge set was refurbished and repainted to serve as the Enterprise-A bridge at the end of The Voyage Home, and the set's sleek "Okudagrams" designed by scenic artist Michael Okuda were adopted in subsequent productions.
+A new $250,000 bridge set was built for Star Trek V: The Final Frontier (1989).
+Director Nicholas Meyer wanted the Enterprise to feel grittier and more realistic for Star Trek VI: The Undiscovered Country (1991), but realizing that vision was limited by the need to use existing sets.
+Cinematographer Hiro Narita changed the clean, bright look of the bridge from The Final Frontier by lighting it differently in The Undiscovered Country.

-Although its original pearlescent paint job had been covered and the ship redressed as the Enterprise-A, the eight-foot film franchise model was used as a referent for the CGI Enterprise created for the 2001 director's cut of The Motion Picture.
-The director's cut replaced several bridge computer voices with human voices to "warm up" the film.
-The bridge and several other Enterprise film sets were redressed for use in Star Trek: The Next Generation (1987–1994).
+Several Enterprise film sets were redressed for Star Trek: The Next Generation (1987–1994); likewise, some Next Generation sets were used to depict interiors of the Enterprise-A. For example, Kirk's quarters in The Motion Picture were redressed as Data's quarters in The Next Generation, and the set then served as Kirk's and Spock's quarters in The Undiscovered Country.